areyde/areyde.github.io/_pages/academic_work.md

 <h3>Other</h3>

-<b>2025</b>.
-Co-author of a tutorial <i>"Creating in-IDE Programming Courses"</i> at <a href="https://sigcse2025.sigcse.org/track/sigcse-ts-2025-tutorials#event-overview">SIGCSE'25</a>.
+<b>2025</b>: co-author of a tutorial <i>"Creating in-IDE Programming Courses"</i> at <a href="https://sigcse2025.sigcse.org/track/sigcse-ts-2025-tutorials#event-overview">SIGCSE'25</a>.

 <hr color="#888888" size="4" noshade>

 <h2>Other</h2>

-<b>2016–2018</b>: For short periods of time, worked as an assistant and an engineer in the International Laboratory of Laser Micro- and Nanotechnologies, as well as a secretary in the Foreign Students office at <a href="https://en.itmo.ru/">ITMO University</a>.<br>
+<b>2016–2018</b>.
+For short periods of time, worked as an assistant and an engineer in the International Laboratory of Laser Micro- and Nanotechnologies, as well as a secretary in the Foreign Students office at <a href="https://en.itmo.ru/">ITMO University</a>.<br>
 <b>2016</b>.
 Participated in the <a href="https://areyde.com/brics/">THE BRICS & Emerging Economies Universities Summit</a> as a representative of Russian students.